 The Science behind Pacing:

 This is all determined by the presence of a mutation of the DMRT3 gene.
 The DMRT3 gene is present in all mammals and dictates locomotion, or the ability to move, in all mammalian creatures.
 Mice have it, people have it, and horses have it.
 A mutation of this gene is what allows the horses to pace, and also to maintain either pacing or trotting at a very high speed.
-Horse breeds that do not process this mutation would simply break into a canter or gallop to maintain higher speeds.
+Horse breeds that do not possess this mutation would simply break into a canter or gallop to maintain higher speeds.
 The presence of additional genetic modifiers determine which gait the horse prefers.
-This is based on a study by Andersson et al., “Mutations in DMRT3 affect locomotion in horses and spinal circuit function in mice”, where they looked into which genes allow the horses pace as well as doing so at high speeds.
+This is based on a study by Andersson et al., “Mutations in DMRT3 affect locomotion in horses and spinal circuit function in mice”, where they looked into which genes allow the horses pace as well as to do so at high speeds.

 “In contrast to the pattern in Icelandic horses, where homozygosity for DMRT3_Ser301STOP was associated with the ability to pace, both Standardbred pacers and trotters are homozygous for the mutation.
 Thus, the mutation may promote the ability to trot or pace at high speed and genetic modifiers determine the gait to which the horse is best suited.”
 Andersson et al.